Students living in halls of residence

-Full-time students living in a College hall of residence are automatically exempt from paying Council Tax.
+Full-time students living in halls of residence are automatically exempt from paying council tax.

-The Registry produces Council Tax Exemption Certificates for full-time students at any time of the year.
-You can request one at the Student Hub and collect in person or use the Request Documents tab on e-Service to request an Exemption Certificate to be emailed to you.
-Please note that the Exemption Certificate will not have your address on it, so you will need to ensure that you confirm this with your local council at the same time as sending them the Exemption Certificate.
+At the Student Hub we provide Council Tax Exemption Letters for full-time students.
+You can come to the Student Hub to collect one or email us at firstname.lastname@example.org and ask us to send one to you.
+Please note that the Exemption Letter will not have your address on it, so you will need to confirm this with your local council at the same time as sending them the Exemption Letter.

-- Special regulations affect overseas students who bring with them a non-British husband / wife / child.
-For advice, check with the Imperial College Union Advice Centre.
+Special regulations affect overseas students who bring with them a non-British husband / wife / child.
+Check with the Imperial College Union Advice Centre for advice.